Vice President, Supply Chain, SF-Marin Food Bank

 A pioneering entrepreneur, Ann founded and led software design at the Learning Company (TLC) for its first 16 products, including Rocky’s Boots and Reader Rabbit.
 TLC created a new category of software and a leading national brand.
 Ann gave invited presentations for the Special Office of the President (US), the LIbrary of Congress, Members of Parliament (UK), the Congress of the Latin Americas (Brazil), and spoke at telecommunications companies (Northern Telecom, Pacific Bell, ATT) advanced labs (IBM, Apple, HP), for publishers and toy companies.
 She consulted to Apple Classrooms of Tomorrow and won grants from the Walter S. Johnson Foundation, the Apple Education Foundation, the National Science Foundation, and venture funds from Melchor Venture Management, NEA, and Robertson Stevens.
 TLC went public and was sold for $660M.

-Ann next founded Learning Friends, where she invited industry leaders to “build the future now” at the Nueva School where young children built and played in their own virtual realities, learned C programming with “mentors by modem,” learned 3D graphic design from Macromedia Fellow, Young Harvill.
-Supported by Apple, the Library Corp and 35 software companies, Ann worked with Apple Fellow Bill Atkinson, consulted to Alan Kay’s group at Apple ATG and to government and industry leaders in 15 nations.
-She developed prototype literacy software for urban illiterate African-American teen boys with US Department of Education SBIR grants, consulted to Gravity, Inc, Tiny Planets, KidSource and other start-ups.
-She serves on Board of Synapse School in Menlo Park, CA and was appointed Honorary Head of School for an international school in Beijing.
-She was awarded grants from the William and Flora Hewlett Foundation, the US Department of Education, National Science Foundation and funded by venture capitalists, Melchor Venture Management, NEC, Mohr-David, Greylock, Viacom, and Singapore EDB.
+Ann next founded Learning Friends, where she invited industry leaders to “build the future now” at the Nueva School where young children built and played in their own virtual realities, learned C programming with “mentors by modem,” and learned 3D graphic design from Macromedia Fellow Young Harvill.
+Supported by Apple, the Library Corporation and 35 software companies, Ann worked with Apple Fellow Bill Atkinson, consulted to Alan Kay’s group at Apple ATG and to government and industry leaders in 15 nations.
+She developed prototype literacy software for urban illiterate African-American teen boys with US Department of Education SBIR grants, and consulted to Gravity, Inc, Tiny Planets, KidSource and other start-ups.
+She serves on the Board of Synapse School in Menlo Park, CA and was appointed Honorary Head of School for an international school in Beijing.
+She was awarded grants from the William and Flora Hewlett Foundation, the US Department of Education, National Science Foundation and funded by venture capital funds NEC, Mohr-Davidow, Greylock, Viacom, and Singapore EDB.

-Ann is now President of Learning Circle Kids, where she leads a team that recently launched an iPad app, Reader Bee and the Story Tree, for young children learning to read.
+Ann is now President of Learning Circle Kids, where she leads a team that created an iPad app, Reader Bee and the Story Tree, for young children learning to read.
 She continues to tutor children in reading, math and other subjects.
+She earned a doctorate in Education at the University of California at Berkeley, where she was invited to deliver the 100th Anniversary Commencement Address.

 Claire Insalata Poulos